Part XIV: Water Is Life

 “Tienes un poquito agua, por favor?”

 Two really nice guys start opening bottles and filling up every water bottle on my bike and then gift me with an ice-cold bottle of lemon-flavored electrolyte drink.
-I just stand there and gulp and gulp and gulp.
+I just stand there and gulp and gulp and gulp hardly taking a breath.
 We chat for a bit, they tell me there is water in an arroyo not far away, but it’s not drinkable.
 Again, I’ve been saved by strangers!
-They take pictures with me and my bike and they take off.
-I just stand there for a while, drink more cool, refreshing water and marvel at my fate.
+They take pictures with me and my bike, and they take off.
+I just stand there for a while, drink more of the cold, refreshing water and marvel at my fate.
 So many good people have come into my life as I pass through this rough and rugged country.

 When I get to the arroyo, the murky dark water infested with bugs isn’t even sustainable to wash my hands with.